 "A culture of learning represents a shared direction towards your organization's mission," said Ana Goodman, Director of Corporate Operations and People and Culture at D2L.
 "How learning is delivered is going to look very different for a remote employee, but it should be designed in a way that's in alignment with your ultimate goals."

-In this ebook, we'll explore four steps every organization can take to build a culture of learning that maximizes each employee's potential and gives remote workers access to the same professional development and skills-mapping support as those on-site.
+In this eBook, we'll explore three steps every organization can take toward building a culture of learning that gives everyone, especially remote workers, access to the same caliber of professional development and skills-mapping support they need to thrive in their careers and support their organization's growth.